 My favorite character in the book is Snape, and by linking the character to autism, I felt a renewed connection to him.

-Snape for me isthe quintessential Autie, and how he lost his friendship with Lily ( by blurting out something inappropriate, was gifted in options up to the extend that he was better than the writer of the book he was meant to study, but he still stayed loyal to Lily Potter in such a way that he lied and cheated to the world’s most powerfull wizard.
+Snape for me isthe quintessential Autie, and how he lost his friendship with Lily ( by blurting out something inappropriate, was gifted in potions up to the extend that he was better than the writer of the book he was meant to study, but he still stayed loyal to Lily Potter in such a way that he lied and cheated to the world’s most powerfull wizard.
 His wand is the only one I possess in my own Harry Potter collection (and I am actually a proud Slytherin because of him).

 Female examples?
 Sure.
-Lily Poter is one.
+Lily Potter is one.
 Oh, you want more details.
 Look no further than Hermoine.
 Hermoine has no female friends and look at her determination to make the world a better place for the house-elves.
 How she read the entire curriculum of Hogwarts before even setting foot on its grounds and how she can recall the information with great ease.

 What got me thinking about the wizarding world and the autistic world is Ron’s father.
 He has a fascination for muggles, but doesn’t understand them.
 He works in a department dedicated to them, still doesn’t know the basic functionality of a rubber duck.
 Look at how he goes through the metro in the movies, it even looks like a person shutting down, because of sensory stimulation.